Should You Go Back to College for a Teaching Degree?

 The truth is that no one decides to become a teacher for the salary alone, and it can sometimes be a thankless job.
 But for the most part, overall teacher job satisfaction runs high.
 A 2019 poll of teachers by Philadelphia Magazine found that 86% of the teachers surveyed reported feeling satisfied or fulfilled by their job.

-Similarly, a research study from the Colorado School of Mines revealed that teachers are happier in their jobs — and have more public respect — than workers in almost any other sector.
+Similarly, a research study from Colorado School of Mines revealed that teachers are happier in their jobs and have more public respect than workers in almost any other sector.
 This data backs up an earlier Gallup poll based on over 170,000 interviews.
-Teachers in that survey rated their lives better than all other job groups, trailing behind only physicians.
+In that survey, teachers rated their lives better than those in all other job groups, trailing behind only physicians.

 One of the most often reported sources of satisfaction for teachers is the "light bulb moment," or when something finally clicks with a student and they understand the concept being taught to them.